telerik/winforms-docs/menus/menu/working-with-radmenu-items/assign-shortcuts-to-menu-items.md

 {{endregion}}

 >note In the constructor of RadShortcut, you should first pass the key modifier as a parameter and then an array of the key mappings.
 >

 As a result, you will get this picture runtime.
 As you can see, the shortcuts are automatically displayed for the RadMenuItems:![shortcuts-getting-started-(radmenuitems)003](images/shortcuts-getting-started-(radmenuitems)003.png)

 Interesting functionality to mention is the ability to set your own custom text to describe the shortcut added.
 This can be achieved via the __HintText__ property of the menu item
-        #_[C#]_

 {{source=..\SamplesCS\Shortcuts\Form2.cs region=SetHintText}}
 {{source=..\SamplesVB\Shortcuts\Form2.vb region=SetHintText}}